 The National Transportation Safety Board began its investigation into the fatal school bus fire in rural Iowa that killed the driver and a high school student, with a focus on the driver’s health and the vehicle’s maintenance records.

-Spokesman Keith Holloway told STN that the incident reconstruction will include interviewing eyewitnesses and an examination of the conventional school bus including a review of its maintenance records and on-scene photography of any tire markings or transfer points where the bus may have hit objects as it backed off a gravel road and into a shallow, grassy ditch.
+Spokesman Keith Holloway told Student Transportation News that the incident reconstruction will include interviewing eyewitnesses and an examination of the conventional school bus.
+That will also include a review of its maintenance records and on-scene photography of any tire markings or transfer points where the bus may have hit objects as it backed off a gravel road and into a shallow, grassy ditch.

 Holloway confirmed the school bus driver Donald Hendricks, 76, had just picked his first student of the morning, Megan Klindt, 16, a student at Riverside Junior/Senior High School.
 No other passengers were on board at the time.

-The incident is the first fatal school bus fire since the infamous Carrollton, Kentucky tragedy the evening of May 14, 1988, when a drunk driver collided head-on with a converted church bus carrying children and adult chaperones home from an amusement park.
-Twenty-seven passengers including the bus driver were killed and 34 were injured, 14 of which were serious.
+The incident is the first fatal school bus fire since the infamous Carrollton, Kentucky tragedy the evening of May 14, 1988, when a drunk driver collided head-on with a converted church bus that was carrying children and adult chaperones home from an amusement park.
+Some 27 passengers, including the bus driver, were killed and 34 were injured, 14 of which were serious.

 Kentucky also added a left-side emergency door on all new school buses that were manufactured after Nov.
-1, 1990 and designed to transport 22 or more passengers and added a requirement for four evacuation drills for each school bus to be conducted annually.
+1, 1990 and designed to transport 22 or more passengers.
+Also added was a requirement for four evacuation drills for each school bus to be conducted annually.